Home

 6. Space & Logistics Checklist Be aware of a number of logistical and timing considerations to attend to before class, during class, and after class ends, plus considerations for obtaining student feedback.

-7. Sacred Space & Ritual Become familiar with the significance of ritual and specific considerations for setting up a sacred practice space and honoring the Four Directions.
+7. Sacred Space & Ritual Be familiar with the significance of ritual and specific considerations for setting up a sacred practice space and honoring the Four Directions.

 8. Teaching with Themes Be familiar with techniques and considerations for effectively teaching themed yoga classes.